sim4444/terraform_aws/README.md

 This lab shows the process of creating a basic AWS infrastructure using Terraform.

-Steps Performed
+Steps Performed:
-1. Setting Up the Environment
+a.
 Installed and configured Terraform on my local machine.
-Verified access to AWS using valid credentials in the ~/.aws/credentials file.
-Created the Terraform configuration file (main.tf) with all required infrastructure components.
+b.
+Edited the Terraform configuration file (main.tf) and "cloud-config.yaml" cloud-init configuration with all required infrastructure components.

 ## Created a New SSH Key Pair